 Now, considering the same topology, you will make a named standard access list.

 R1(config)# ip access-list standard blockacl

 By using this command you have made an access-list named blockacl.

 And then the same configuration you have done in numbered access-list.

 R1(config)# int fa0/1 R1(config-if)# ip access-group blockacl out

 Standard access-list for Telnet example –

-Here, in the given figure, you want to deny telnet to Finance department from any network.
+Here, in the given figure, you want to deny telnet to the Finance department from any network.
 Configuring for the same: